 Once groundworks had begun, we soon discovered that the foundations needed extensive works to remove 2000 cubic meters of solid rock formation, inhibiting the progress of the planned works.
 Once this minor setback had been overcome, and foundations had been established, TigerTurf’s FIFA Quality Turf Atomic Pro 60, had been laid over the engineered macadam base.

 This facility was made possible due to a grant of £361,598 awarded by the Premier League & The FA Facilities Fund, which is delivered by the largest sports charity in the UK, the Football Foundation.
 Funds are generated by the Premier League, FA, and Government via Sport England, making these grants available to develop new and refurbished grassroots sporting facilities.

-The pitch was officially opened on the 9th March by Premier League assistant referee Scott Ledger, and joined by Darren England, Stephen Lodge & Sir Stephen Houghton CBE.
+The all weather pitch was officially opened on the 9th March by Premier League assistant referee Scott Ledger, and joined by Darren England, Stephen Lodge & Sir Stephen Houghton CBE.
 Attending guest of honour was infamous Olympic sprinter Dorothy Hyman, who the sports centre is named after.
 She represented GB in the 100m and 200m events in the Commonwealth Games and Olympic Games in 1960 & 1964.

 Cllr Roy Miller, Cabinet Spokesperson for Place, said: